 Primary hyperparathyroidism is a metabolic disorder in which one or more of the parathyroid glands produces too much parathyroid hormone.
 This can result in a loss of bone tissue.
 A job of the parathyroid hormone is to keep blood calcium levels from going too low.
 This is done by releasing calcium from bones.
 The hormone also conserves calcium that would be excreted by the kidneys, and increases how much calcium is absorbed from food.
 When the hormone overacts, the result is a rise in the blood calcium level.
 Too much parathyroid hormone causes too much calcium to be released from bone.

-Avascular necrosis develop when blood supply to a bone is cut off.
+Avascular necrosis develops when blood supply to a bone is cut off.
 This causes the bone to die and can cause pain and joint problems.